How Asia's Super Divers Evolved for a Life At Sea

 Over three trips in the summer of 2015, she got to know people from the Bajau village of Jaya Bakti in Indonesia.
 She explained her work as a geneticist, went diving with them, and learned about their lifestyles.
 On one trip, she brought along an ultrasound machine, and scanned the bodies of 59 villagers.
 That’s when she realized that the Bajau have unusually large spleens—50 percent bigger than those of the Saluan, a neighboring group who barely interact with the sea.

 The spleen acts as a warehouse for oxygen-carrying red blood cells.
 When mammals hold their breath, the spleen contracts, expelling those cells and boosting oxygen levels by up to 10 percent.
-For that reason, the best competition free-divers tend to have the largest spleens, as do the deepest-diving seals.
+For that reason, the best competition free divers tend to have the largest spleens, as do the deepest-diving seals.
 It’s even possible to train your spleen: Erika Schagatay, from Mid Sweden University, found that after climbing Mount Everest, mountaineers empty more of their spleens while holding their breath than they could before.

 But Bajau spleens aren’t big just because of training.
 Ilardo and her team, led by Eske Willerslev and Rasmus Nielsen at the University of Copenhagen, found that even Bajau villagers who never dive still have disproportionately large spleens.
 “When we saw that, we thought, okay, something’s going on and it’s likely genetic,” Ilardo says.